How to Remain in the U.S.

 Plan for the future.

-Stay in touch with your advisor.
+Stay in touch with International Student Services.

 Your international educational planner/counselor's job is to help you keep your F-1 status valid with the U.S. government, so you can keep your educational goals on track.
 You must report any changes to your international educational planner/counselor to avoid unintended violations.
 If you fall out of status, you should apply for reinstatement within five months.